awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 ### Grant ElastiCache read access to the \.rdb file in an opt\-in Region<a name="backups-seeding-opt-in-region"></a>

 AWS Regions introduced before March 20, 2019, are enabled by default\.
 You can begin working in these AWS Regions immediately\.
 Regions introduced after March 20, 2019, such as Asia Pacific \(Hong Kong\) and Middle East \(Bahrain\), are disabled by default\.
-You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS\-GEN\-REF;*\.
+You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in *AWS General Reference*\.

+Now, grant ElastiCache read access to your \.rdb backup file\.

-**To grant ElastiCache read access to the backup file in an opt\-in AWS Region**
+**To grant ElastiCache read access to the backup file**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.